Kong/docs.konghq.com/app/contributing/style-guide.md

 - Do not stack admonitions, in other words, list several admonitions one after the other.<br/>
   Admonitions should be carefully selected, called-out text.
 - Admonition types:
-  - **Note:** Information concerning behavior that would not be exptected, but won't break anything if it's not followed.
+  - **Note:** Information concerning behavior that would not be expected, but won't break anything if it's not followed.
   - **Warning:** Information necessary to avoid breaking something or losing data.
   - **Important:** Information that the reader really needs to pay attention to, otherwise things won't work.
-For more information about formatting admonitions see [markdown-rules](/markdown-rules/#callouts).
+For more information about formatting admonitions see [markdown-rules](/contributing/markdown-rules/#admonitions).

 ## Punctuation rules